mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 filters=DatabaseFirewall
 ```

-### Filter Options

-The database firewall filter supports a single option, `ignorecase`.
-This will set the regular expression matching to case-insensitive mode.

 ### Filter Parameters

+The database firewall filter has one mandatory parameter, `rules`.

 #### `rules`

-The database firewall filter has one mandatory parameter that defines the location of the rule file.
-It expects an absolute path to the rule file.
+Absolute path to a file with the rule definitions in it.
+The file should be readable by the user MaxScale is run with.

 #### `action`